 6 Your boasting is not good.
-Don't you know that a little yeast leavens the whole batch of dough?
+Do you not know that a little yeast leavens the whole batch of dough?
 7 Therefore purge out the old leaven, so that you can be a new batch, like you are, without yeast.
-Especially since Christ our Passover has been sacrificed in our place.
-8 So then let us observe the feast,2 not with old leaven, nor with the yeast of malice and wickedness, but with the unleavened loaves of sincerity and truth.
+Especially since Christ our Passover has been sacrificed in our place.4 8 So then let us observe the feast,5 not with old leaven, nor with the yeast of malice and wickedness, but with the unleavened loaves of sincerity and truth.